Graduate Teacher Certificate (GTC)

 Consultation: a session that follows the observation and consists of meeting with a faculty member in your department to discuss the teaching experience.

-Written self-analyses: follows the consultation as a means for GTAs to reflect on their teaching and feedback.
+Written self-analyses: 1-page reflection following the consultation as a means for GTAs to reflect on their teaching and feedback.

 Student Feedback and Evaluation